SterlingPeet/cookiecutter-fprime-component/README.rst

             ""
       - If preferred, the cpp file with the common implementation code can be appended with the suffix ``Common``.

-    * - ``component_suffix``
+    * - ``component_impl_suffix``
       - .. code:: python

-            ""
+            "Impl"
-      - If preferred, the files and classes can be appended with the suffix ``Impl``.
+      - The general convention is for F Prime components to have the ``Impl`` suffix for file names and class names.
+While it is not required, the Autocoder will assume this format, and Autocoder provided templates may be more difficult to adapt if this is not selected.

     * - ``component_path``
       - .. code:: python

             "Prjct/Grp"
       - This is the path from the F Prime root to the current directory, not including the component's folder.
+Do not add a ``/`` to the front or back of the path.

     * - ``component_namespace``
       - .. code:: python